microsoft/azure-quantum-python/azure-quantum/tests/integration/README.md

 # Integration tests

 These integration tests are for running end-to-end tests against a live service.
-To be able to run the tests, make sure to add a the following environment variables:
+To be able to run the tests, make sure to set the following environment variables:

 ```plaintext
 AZURE_CLIENT_ID